Abhixs1/Abhixs1/README.md

 -->
 ___
 ### About Me 🚀
-Software Engineer at Oracle with a passion for technology, driven by creativity and a focus on delivering impactful solutions.

-I’m passionate about exploring new technologies and frameworks, and my goal is to leverage my skills to contribute to innovative and impactful projects within the tech industry.
-I believe in the power of lifelong learning, collaboration, and creativity, and I’m excited to connect with like-minded individuals to explore the endless opportunities this dynamic field offers.
+As a Software Engineer at Oracle, I am driven by a passion for technology, creativity, and delivering impactful solutions.
+I thrive on exploring new technologies and frameworks, and my goal is to use my skills to contribute to innovative projects within the tech industry.
+Committed to lifelong learning, collaboration, and creativity, I’m eager to connect with like-minded professionals and explore the endless possibilities this dynamic field offers

 ### Professional Experience
 [Oracle](https://www.oracle.com)

 Aug 2019 - Present
 - Write and test code, refining and rewriting it as necessary, while collaborating with other programmers involved in the project.